 Swimming pools come in a wide range of sizes, shapes, and finishes — and that’s before you consider the landscaping options surrounding them.
 There is a pool to suit all budgets, but you should have a guideline budget in place before you start looking at the various options available.

-The more information and knowledge you have about the options available and more importantly the process of planning, designing and installing a pool the better chance you will have of receiving a product you love and having a smooth install.
-Your pool builder should be able to talk you through the details, but it’s still a good idea to do plenty of research and ask questions as much as possible — especially so when it comes to permits and planning permissions which can be complex.
+The more information and knowledge you have about the options available and more importantly the process of planning, designing, and installing a pool, the better chance you will have of receiving a product you love and having a smooth installation.
+Your pool builder should be able to talk you through the details, but it’s still a good idea to do plenty of research and ask questions as much as possible — especially when it comes to permits and planning permissions, which can be complex.

-The size and shape of your pool is one of the first decisions you should consider and make.
-When deciding on the size and shape of your pool you have to take into account the amount of yard space you have available, but more importantly what the intended purpose will be.
-If you want to actively swim, for instance, the pool will need to be longer, rectangular, and have an uninterrupted swimming corridor, however, if you wish to use it for relaxation it may be smaller, , and have built-in underwater benches.
+The size and shape of your pool are one of the first decisions you should consider and make.
+When deciding on the size and shape of your pool, you have to take into account the amount of yard space you have available, but more importantly what the intended purpose will be.
+If you want to actively swim, for instance, the pool will need to be longer, rectangular, and have an uninterrupted swimming corridor.
+However, if you wish to use it for relaxation it may be smaller and have built-in underwater benches.
 You should also consider the number of people that will be using the pool — a family of 2 – 3 won’t need as large a pool as a family of 5 – 6.

 Pools are available in a variety of materials, and choosing the right one can have a significant impact on your budget and installation times.
 Concrete pools, for example, cost substantially more than their fibreglass counterparts and also take much longer to install — 3 – 6 months including curing time compared to 3 – 6 weeks.

 Finding the ideal location within your yard for your swimming pool should be given extra special attention.
 In addition to possible regulatory requirements (distance from property lines, fencing requirements, drainage, etc), there are a number of other factors to consider as well.